RockRobotic/rock-doc/docs/quickstart/checklist.md

 1. Take off and fly quickly in a straight line for 10 seconds.

-1. Fly three figure 8 patters
+1. Fly three figure 8 patterns

 1. Start the mission